Spacetime-Meta/documentation/Connect_to_the_map.md

 1. **IPFS hash of your 3D icon**
 This part is optional, if you dont put anything, the loader will generate a default planet for your location.
 If you want to customize the appearance of your icon/planet, you will need a 3D model in the .gltf/.glb file format.
-Once loaded in the map, you model will be scaled down to 1mx1mx1m so it is recomemded you keep that in mind to avoid weird scaling.
+Once loaded in the map, you model will be scaled down to 1mx1mx1m so it is recommended you keep that in mind to avoid weird scaling.

 2. **Link or IPFS hash to your project logo**
 This should be a square image, idealy 64x64.